 History of races

 My first project following the tutorial of Blender Guru showing my personal interpretation of a donut and a well shaped coffee mug.
+The latter is an important tool to work efficiently in science. ;-)

 Here I tried some new features in Blender 2.80 using Fresnel effects, emission shading, and noise texture mapping.